 They will interact with your content when they see it.

-So success online also has a lot to do with just outlasting your competition.
-Stick it out, and you’ll get heard above the noise as the noise fades away.
+Success online also has a lot to do with outlasting your competition.
+Stick it out, and you’ll get heard above the noise — because a lot of the noise fades away.

 1. Stop Talking Only to Your Peers